 We had net income (loss) of (\$3,130), (\$18,469) and (\$7,902), for the years ended March 31, 2011, 2010, and 2009, respectively.
 We used cash flows from operations of (\$74), (\$4,887), and (\$5,541), in these respective years.
-For the six months ended September 30, 2011 and 2010, we had a net losses of (\$1,470) and (\$2,334) respectively.
+For the nine months ended December 31, 2011 and 2010, we had a net income/(loss) of \$798 and (\$2,426) respectively.
+Our net income in the nine months ended December 31, 2011 was due to the sale of our intellectual property portfolio for NLD and is non-recurring.
 Although we believe that our existing cash balances will be adequate to fund operations through fiscal year 2012, we cannot assure you that we will be successful in pursuing any of the strategic alternatives described in this report.
 We intend to engage in supporting the activities of Sequel Power through our direct efforts and through related operations and investments that we may make in the future, should favorable circumstances promote that investment.
 In addition, Tegal is actively evaluating opportunities for partnerships with other diversified technology-based companies in order to exploit our shared experience and to enhance our value as a public company.